chizhdev/chizhenka/en/index.md

       photo: /assets/img/натан_300.jpg
       position: Play lessons of English for the youngest children
     - desc: >-
         I graduated from the Russian State Pedagogical University  n.a.
-Gertsen, faculty of Correctional Pedagogy (Honours).
+Herzen, faculty of Correctional Pedagogy (Honours).

          Then I studied at the Institute of psychotherapy and counseling "Garmoniia", consulting psychologist, 2008.